jchatel/quickmail-next-docs/reporting/understanding-future-emails.md

 # Understanding Future Emails

+Future Emails helps you forecast the email volume of your campaigns, streamline your planning process, and optimize resources efficiently.

 **In this article:**

-- Where can I see Future Emails?
+- Where can I see future emails?

-- How are Future Emails calculated?
+- How are future emails calculated?

-Future Emails helps you to forecast the email volume of your campaigns, streamline your planning process, and optimize resources efficiently.

-## Where can I see future emails
+## Where Can I See Future Emails?

-To check Future Emails, go to Campaigns → Select a campaign → And in the Dashboard, you'll see Future Emails
+Go to **Campaigns** → select a campaign → view the **Future Emails** section in the campaign dashboard.

 ![screenshot](../images/000_file-KL5qJiEVIH.png)

-## How are Future Emails calculated?
+## How Are Future Emails Calculated?

-Future emails are calculated based on different factors such as:
+Future emails are calculated based on the following factors:

 - The number of leads in an active campaign

-- The number of leads that will start the campaign based on the triggers (Campaign Automation)
+- The number of leads that will start the campaign based on triggers

 - The number of follow-up emails

-- Wait Steps
+- Wait steps

-Certain factors are not yet taken into account by Future Emails.
-These include:
+The following factors are not yet taken into account:

-- Type of the first step in a campaign (e.g. if it's not an email step)
+- The type of the first step in a campaign (for example, if it is not an email step)

 - Time delay between sending emails

-- Sending times
+- Send times

-- Out of office leads
+- Out-of-office leads